Godzilla vs. Megalon: Home media

+Japan

+In 2023, Toho had announced 4K digital remasters for The Return of Godzilla and Godzilla vs. Megalon.
+The film was broadcast on the Japanese Movie Specialist Channel in November 2023, to commemorate the film's 50th anniversary and the then-latest release of Godzilla Minus One.

+United States

 The film was released numerous times in the VHS format, mostly as videos from bargain basement studios that featured the edited TV version (which was wrongly assumed to be in the public domain for many years), while PolyGram and 4 Front released the unedited version of the film in 1992 and 1998, respectively.
 Some rumors have circulated that the film's original VHS releases in the States were uncut, but there is no evidence confirming or denying this.

 Media Blasters acquired the DVD rights to both Godzilla vs. Megalon and Destroy All Monsters.
 Both films were released under one of the company's divisions, Tokyo Shock.
 Media Blasters originally planned to release Godzilla vs. Megalon on DVD and Blu-ray on December 20, 2011; however, because of technical difficulties with the dubbing and Toho having yet to give its approval for the release, the DVD/Blu-ray release was delayed.
 Media Blasters finally released the film on August 14, 2012, but only on a bare-bones DVD and Blu-ray.
 Despite this, a manufacturing error led to several copies of the originally planned version featuring bonus content being released by accident.
 These special features versions are incredibly rare and are not labeled differently from the standard version, making them nearly impossible to find.
 This release was commercially the first to remaster the film to its original full-length version.

 In 2019, the Japanese version and export English dub were included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.